ErwinJr2/ErwinJr2/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to OneDQ's documentation!
+Welcome to ErwinJr2's documentation!
 =================================

-OneDQ is a cross-platform software for modeling quantum problems in 1D semiconductor super lattices.
+ErwinJr2 is a cross-platform software for modeling quantum problems in 1D semiconductor super lattices.
 It is specifically optimized for Quantum Cascade Laser (QCL) simulation, but coded in a way that's easy to use for general problems about static state in finite and periodic quantum wells.

-See `Github <https://github.com/PrincetonUniversity/OneDQ/>`_ for the source code.
+See `Github <https://github.com/PrincetonUniversity/ErwinJr2/>`_ for the source code.

 .. figure:: figures/mainwindow.png

-   Screenshot of OneDQ
+   Screenshot of ErwinJr2

 .. toctree::